Matt-Wilshaw/roots-and-shoots/README.md

 While your primary font can be eye-catching and unique, your secondary font should be, first and foremost, highly legible.

 **Primary Font: Nunito**
-- Use for: Headings, buttons, navigation
+- Use for: Headings, buttons, navigation.
+- fallback, sans-serif.

 **Primary Font: Lora**
--Use for: Paragraphs, guides, educational text
+-Use for: Paragraphs, guides, educational text.
+- fallback, serif.

 ---
 ## Surface